-ESUCC Cooperative Purchasing is authorized to coordinate purchases for public school districts, nonpublic school systems, other ESUs, and other public agencies, including any county, city, village, school district, or agency of the state government, any drainage district, sanitary and improvement district, or other municipal corporation or political subdivision of the State of Nebraska..
+ESUCC Cooperative Purchasing is authorized to coordinate purchases for public school districts, nonpublic school systems, other ESU's, public and nonpublic postsecondary institutions (Community, State Colleges and Universities), and other public agencies, including any county, city, village, school district, or agency of the state government, any drainage district, sanitary and improvement district, or other municipal corporation or political subdivision of the State of Nebraska.
 The objective of this effort is to obtain the highest quality merchandise for the lowest possible price in order to conserve tax revenue.

 Bids are sent to vendors nation-wide in October.
-Awards are announced in December and January, and catalogs, with over 2,400 items, are published and distrubted to all schools in February.
+Awards are announced in December and January, and catalogs, with over 2,400 items, are published and distributed to all schools in February.
 The orders are then sent to vendors in March and April and merchandise is delivered to the Cooperative members during May through July.
-Over $3.1M in merchandise was purchased by ESU affiliated schools through the Coop Annual Buy in 2017.
+Over $2.2M in merchandise was purchased by ESU affiliated schools through the Coop Annual Buy in 2019.